samwallach7/NHL_Analysis/README.md

 Here's a list of technologies used in the project:

 1. Python libraries:
+   - Matplotlib
-   - matplotlib
+   - Pandas
-   - pandas
+   - Numpy
-   - numpy
+   - Scipy
-   - scipy
+   - HvPlots

 2.Data manipulation:
   - JSON files